-Flights to Turks and Caicos
+Flights to Turks & Caicos (PLS)

 The main international airport serving the Turks and Caicos Islands is the Providenciales International Airport (PLS).
 It’s located on the island of Providenciales (or Provo) in the Caicos Islands.
 The airport offers a small assortment of retail shopping, including traditional duty-free items as well as luxury ones.
 There is also one sit-down restaurant in the terminal and a snackette in the international departure lounge for grab-and-go food options.
 Access cards for Wi-Fi service are available for purchase.